gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/nonproductive-programmer.md

   accept shallow understanding.

 * You need an analytical mindset, question the status-quo, never accept the existing state as optimal.
-There is *always* room to improve!
+There is always room to improve!

 * Gather information.
 You cannot know it all: reading books, conversations with colleagues, listening to technical talks are good sources to grow.
-Even if you never use the gather knowledge directly, it will give you good intuition for future problems, e.g. knowing about Functional Programming makes you a better (Java) Programmer.
+Even if you never use the gathered knowledge directly, it will give you good intuition for future problems, e.g. knowing about Functional Programming makes you a better (Java) Programmer.